UPPMAX/UPPMAX-documentation/docs/software/jobstats.md

 > Pick the number of cores to have enough memory

-The dotted black line hits the left-hand vertical axis at 40%.
+The dotted black line hits the right-hand vertical axis at 40%.
 This means that 1 core (i.e. 100%) would be enough for this job.

 > For that amount of cores, would runtime by limited by CPU?